 Q: How are trackers billed?

-within three months, the original tracker is returned, and no additional charge is applied.
+A: Trackers are billed only when created.
+If a second request is made using the same carrier and tracking_code within three months, the original tracker is returned, and no additional charge is applied.
 Deduplication is not enforced in test mode.

 Q: Will submitting the same tracking code more than once result in duplicate charges?

-combination will return the original tracker.
+A: No. In production mode, repeated submissions of the same carrier and tracking_code combination will return the original tracker.
 Submitting the same tracking code with a different carrier will result in separate charges.